 A perm generally lasts between three and six months, but the duration will vary based on your hair type and also how well you take care of the perm.

 You should ideally wash permed hair no more than once a week.
 However, if you have an oily scalp, you will want to wash it more often, up to every 2-3 days.
-Additionally, you must wait at least two days to wash your hair after it is permed to give it time to fully set.
+Additionally, you must wait at least two days to wash your hair after it is permed to give it time

 We hope these perm options for short hair allowed you to understand how amazing a permed hairstyle can be.
 The best part about it is the lack of too much maintenance.
 All you’ll have to do is buy a few extra hair care products.